Collison scores 26, Kings snap Celtics' 7-game win streak

 Cousins was serving an automatic one-game suspension without pay after he picked up two more technical fouls Monday against Chicago, giving him an NBA-worst 16.

-Sacramento had lost four of five games, yet claimed victories over both Cleveland and Golden State in the past two weeks.
+“You hate to talk about it (a letdown with the Kings missing Cousins), but give them credit, they stepped up and totally outplayed us,” Horford said.

 The Kings led by six points and hiked the lead to 17 midway through the fourth quarter.
-Cauley-Stein was a huge factor in the fourth, scoring eight points.
+Cauley-Stein was a huge factor in the fourth, scoring 10 points, while both Barnes and Collison had seven.

+“It’s almost like you’ve got to give a little more to try to compensate with DeMarcus being out,” Kings coach Dave Joerger said.
+“Our defense was fantastic after the first quarter.
+They didn’t get in the lane quite as much, and we contested a lot of shots in the fourth quarter.”

 The biggest ovation in pregame introductions went to Thomas, who played in Sacramento for three seasons before the Kings traded him to Phoenix in July 2014.